MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-zones.md

 When you load data from source systems into the raw zone you can either choose to do full loads from systems meaning that the full data set is extracted every time, or delta loads meaning that you load only the changed data every time.
 It is good practice to indicate the loading pattern in the folder structure.
 This will simplify the use for the data consumers.

-Raw data from source systems for each **data application (source-aligned)** or data agnostic engine source will land into either the full or delta folder.
+Raw data from source systems for each **data application (source-aligned)** or automated ingestion engine source will land into either the full or delta folder.
 Each ingestion process should have write access to only their associated folder.

 We define full load and delta loads as: